mmcco/jh-bio/README.md

 Output
 ------------

+Below are the directories and contents output by `run-rg`.

-`<genome-name>-lib`: Reusable library data associated with this genome.
+`<genome-name>-lib/`: Reusable library data associated with this genome.
 * `<genome-name>.kraken`: The Kraken library for this genome.
 The storage format is relatively simple using varints - refer to the source code of RepeatGenome.WriteKraken() and RepeatGenome.ReadKraken() for a full specification.

-`<genome-name>-stats`: Contains any statistics data written in the course of processing.
+`<genome-name>-stats/`: Contains any statistics data written in the course of processing.
 * `<genome-name>.classtree.json`: The classification tree JSON data optionally written.

+Because the sequence alignment API is not yet defined, read-classification data is not yet written to file.
+The current code is therefore primarily a research implementation.
+If there's a certain format in which you'd like it stored, let me know.